trampoline/clj-ssh-tunnel/README.md

 ## clj-ssh-tunnel ##

-sets up a reverse ssh tunnel, useful for running on a cloud service to securely tunnel access to resources in the cloud
+sets up a reverse ssh tunnel, useful for running on a cloud service to securely tunnel access to resources otherwise hidden behind the cloud firewall

 ## Usage ##